marekstarosielec/CommandWeaver/docs/operation-restserver.md

 # RestServer Operation

-The `RestServer` operation sets up an HTTP server that listens for incoming requests and executes predefined operations based on configured endpoints.
+The `RestServer` operation sets up HTTP server that listens for incoming requests and executes predefined operations based on configured endpoints.
 It allows defining response behavior, custom event handling, and request processing.

 ---